vlad9486/tau/README.md

 tau-builder format --path=/dev/sda
 ```

-Build and write the tau image on the SD card:
+Build and write the tau image on the SD card by the following:

 ```
 tau-builder build-tau